§ 101 Definitions.

-(6) "Department" means the department of elections in each county of this State, consisting of the board of elections and such staff as the board shall appoint under this title.
-The department in each county, under the direction of the board of elections, shall administer the election laws of this State as defined in this title.
+(6) "Department" means the State Department of Elections, consisting of the State Board of Elections and such staff as the Board shall appoint under this title, but shall not include the State Election Commissioner.
+The Department, under the direction of the Board of Elections, shall administer the election laws of this State as defined in this title.

-(7) "Election District Record" shall no longer mean the binders which contain, among other information, voter registration record (sometimes referred to as "Blues"), and shall hereafter mean the electronic records or the print out reflecting said electronic records as designated by the respective county department of elections.
+(7) "Election District Record" shall no longer mean the binders which contain, among other information, voter registration record (sometimes referred to as "Blues"), and shall hereafter mean the electronic records or the print out reflecting said electronic records as designated by the Department of Elections.

-(8) "Election Management System" refers to the computer programs and databases managed by the State Election Commissioner and used by the State Election Commissioner and the departments of elections to maintain voter registration records, to manage absentee voting, maintain election officer information, maintain polling place information, structure elections and for other purposes.
+(8) "Election Management System" refers to the computer programs and databases managed by the State Election Commissioner and used by the State Election Commissioner and the Department of Elections to maintain voter registration records, to manage absentee voting, maintain election officer information, maintain polling place information, structure elections and for other purposes.

 (9) "Election officers" means the inspector of election, the 2 judges of election and the clerks of election who are appointed for each election district under § 4701 of this title.